 A regionalised service

 The approximately 450 inspectors at six regional divisions around the country conduct inspections and investigate reports and complaints.
-Programme officers at the Analysis and Development Division in Stockholm work on analysis and on feeding back the results of supervision work.
+Programme officers at the Support and Management Division in Stockholm work on analysis and on feeding back the results of supervision work.

 Brief facts about the Health and Social Care Inspectorate (IVO)